drivechain-project/docs/bip2-blind-merged-mining.md

 Blind Merged Mining (BMM) is a way of mining special extension blocks.
 It produces strong guarantees that the block is valid, for *any* arbitrary set of rules; and yet it does so without requiring miners to actually do any validation on the block whatsoever.

-For an explanation of the whole picture, please see [this post](http://www.truthcoin.info/blog/blind-merged-mining/).
-For a description of functions each sidechain must perform, [this](http://www.truthcoin.info/images/bmm-outline.txt) may be more helpful.
+BMM actually is a process that spans two or more chains.
+For an explanation of the "whole picture", please see [this post](http://www.truthcoin.info/blog/blind-merged-mining/).
+This document, however, focuses only on the required modifications to mainchain Bitcoin.

-This document, however, emphasizes required changes to mainchain Bitcoin to implement BMM.
-Nodes must track a new database and be ready to interpret three new message types.
+To support BMM, the mainchain is asked to accomplish two goals:
+1. Track a set of ordered hashes (the merged-mining).
+2. Allow miners to "sell" the act of finding a sidechain block (through the use of a new OP CODE -- OP CheckBribeVerify).

+These goals are accomplished by forcing nodes to validate three new messages (M7, M8, and M9), and track data in one new database (D3).

 Motivation